sroscoe2/CSCE156-Lab04/readme.md

 As a class-based object-oriented programming language, Java facilitates inheritance through subclassing by using the keyword extends.
 If class *B* `extends` class *A*, *B* is said to be a subclass of *A* (*A* is a superclass of *B*).
-Instances of class $B$ are also instances of class *A*, defining an "is-a" relation between them.
-Java also provides two related mechanisms related to subclassing.
+Instances of class *B* are also instances of class *A*, defining an "is-a" relation between them.
+Java also provides two mechanisms related to subclassing.

 -   *Abstract Classes* – Java allows you to specify that a class is abstract using the keyword `abstract`.
 In an abstract class, you can define